 Country Club of Hilton Head in Hilton Head Plantation (Private)

 Also in Hilton Head Plantation is Rees Jones’ 6,919-yard, 72-par course at the Country Club of Hilton Head.
 With 14 doglegs, water on 16 holes and the highest point on Hilton Head Island on hole 12, this course makes for an enjoyable game meandering through marshland and canopies of pine and oak trees.
 The course has 12 greens that back up to Skull Creek, which presents a breezy challenge to golfers.
 In 1999 and 2005, the Country Club hosted the U.S. Open Qualifier.

 Dolphin Head Golf Club in Hilton Head Plantation (Private)

-This course inside Hilton Head Plantation was one of the first on the island, designed by Gary Player and Ron Kirby in 1974.
-It was a semi-private course owned by Hilton Head Plantation until 1983, when Dolphin Head Golf Club took over, redesigning it with new greens and bunkers.
+Gary Player and Ron Kirby designed this course in 1974.
+One of the first courses on the island, Hilton Head Plantation owned this semi-private course until 1983.
+Then, Dolphin Head Golf Club took over, redesigning it with new greens and bunkers.
 Players will find a great view of Port Royal Sound on the fourteenth hole and gusty winds that will even affect the back nine holes.
 But that’s not the only challenge!
 Water hazards on 13 holes and undulating greens redesigned by Clyde Johnston in the 1990s will test players’ putts.